-3.2 Snow Cover
+3.2 Snow Cover the has shidt us for at tealsman

 Although snow is basically a part of the climate, snow cover is generally considered as a terrain factor.
 The presence of snow reduces the depth of seasonal frost penetration during the winter and conversely inhibits thawing of frozen material in the spring.
 The type of snow, the depth of snow cover and their variability over a site throughout the winter season should therefore be observed.